• Skip to main content

 according to the Wall Street Journal.”

-“A lot of companies have innovation departments and this is always a sign that something is wrong when you have a VP of innovation.
+“Many companies have innovation departments, and it is always a sign that something is wrong when you have a VP of innovation.
 You know, put a for-sale sign on the door.
-Everybody in our company is responsible to be innovative, whether they’re doing operational work or product work or customer service work.”
+Everybody in our company is responsible for being innovative, whether they’re doing operational work, product work, or customer service work.”

-Hopefully, you’re not working for a bumper car business–where the majority of people’s activities are simply reactions: reactions to competitors, reactions to customers and reactions to the market.
-These constant reactions spin you off into time-sucking tangents that add no real value to you or the business.
+Hopefully, you’re not working for a bumper car business–where most people’s activities are simply reactions: reactions to competitors, reactions to customers, and responses to the market.
+These constant reactions spin you off into time-sucking tangents that add no value to you or the business.

-“… A ten-year study of 103 companies showed that strategic blunders were the cause of the greatest loss of shareholder value, an astounding 81% of the time.
+“… A ten-year study of 103 companies showed that strategic blunders caused the greatest loss of shareholder value, an astounding 81% of the time.

 The hard truth is that nearly 90% of a company’s poor performance is within management’s control.
-Of course there are lots of good excuses as to why companies are performing poorly, but they are just that: excuses.
+Of course, there are lots of good excuses for companies’ poor performance, but they are just that: excuses.

-Important business concepts provide us with the opportunity to replace excuses and poor performance with direction and profits.
+Essential business concepts allow us to replace excuses and poor performance with direction and profits.

 Strategy and innovation are often shown to be two primary contributors to sustained financial excellence and competitive advantage.